 Other than wanting to be a better person, I also hope that I can provide that model of grace for her.
 It has been a difficult journey and mostly it comes down to my heart, which is not perfect.

 As a start, the grace that I try to model is being courteous, respectful and thoughtful towards others.
 I think of it as how I interact with my spouse, with my child, with my family and friends, with service staff, and with people we come across.

 I am also careful of the message that I bring across about how I feel towards different people, such as, not to be privately critical of others notwithstanding being outwardly polite.

-For instance, if I am traveling on the MRT with my daughter, my priority would always be to get that seat for her, and for myself.
-While it is natural to want to be sitting rather than standing in a crowded train, I do wonder whether I have crossed a ‘gracious line’ by being so eager to get that seat.
+For instance, if I am travelling on the MRT with my daughter, my priority would always be to get that seat for her, and for myself.
+While it is natural to want to be sitting rather than standing on a crowded train, I do wonder whether I have crossed a ‘gracious line’ by being so eager to get that seat.